Frequently Asked Questions

 What skills and training do IT teams need to manage AI solutions?

-At the same time, Hypergen places a strong focus on knowledge transfer.
-While we provide expert consultants and data scientists to support implementations, we also partner with clients to build internal capability.
-This ensures that after a project concludes, organisations can continue to operate and evolve their AI solutions without heavy ongoing reliance on external support.
+Hypergen places a strong focus on knowledge transfer.
+While we provide expert consultants to support implementations, we also partner with clients to build internal capability through our training programs.
+This ensures that after a project concludes, organisations can continue to operate and evolve their AI solutions independently.